 - Induction points should be earned in at least two of the listed categories, for example, acting and production.

-- Students may earn up to five points toward induction through participation at the middle school level; in community, children’s, or professional theatre; or in other performing arts activities.
-They may earn additional points after induction at the troupe director’s discretion and upon knowledge or verification of participation.
+- Students may earn up to five points toward induction through participation in middle school, community, children’s, or professional theatre; or in other performing arts activities.
+Once inducted, students may continue to earn points for theatre participation outside of school.

 - Thespian membership will be made available on an equitable basis to all students who qualify.
 No student will be elected into the Society; and peers may not have a role in awarding points or deciding induction eligibility.

 Recognizing Thespian achievement after induction

 Troupe directors can recognize exceptional Thespians after induction by awarding Thespian stars and honor ranks.
 The Thespian Honor Rank Summary

 chart at the bottom of this page outlines the basic system.
 Detailed information is available in the Thespian Troupe Handbook

 .
 Recommended Thespian Point AwardsThespian Honor Rank Summary(see Thespian Troupe Handbook for details)